Tools and Strategies

 11. Examine the Classroom Environment

-What is present and absent in the school classroom provides children with important information about who and what is important.
-Every effort should be made to create a setting that is rich in possibilities for exploring cultural diversity.
-Such an environment assists children in developing their ideas about themselves and others, creates the conditions under which children initiate conversations about differences and provides teachers with a setting for introducing activities about diversity.
+What is present and absent in the school classroom provides young people with important information about who and what is important.
+Every effort should be made to create a setting that is rich in possibilities for exploring various aspects of the diversity of our community, society and world.
+Such an environment assists students in developing their ideas about themselves and others, creates the conditions under which children initiate conversations about differences and provides teachers with a setting for introducing activities about diversity.
 It also fosters children's positive self-concept and attitudes.

 Educators should keep in mind that conversations about understanding and respect should not be limited to a commemorative event, or other special programs, holidays or activities but instead, should be a part of everyday business in the classroom.